 In late 2005, we initiated company-wide cost reduction efforts which are expected to improve our global operating efficiencies.
 These actions included a reduction in headcount of approximately 700 positions, which impacted most businesses and geographic regions, and divestitures of several low-margin businesses and product lines.
 These actions are expected to be completed by the end of 2006.
-In the first quarter of 2006, we continued our restructuring efforts resulting in a further headcount reduction of approximately 100 positions, as well as the impairment of certain assets; charges related to these actions totaled approximately \$7 million.
-These charges were a part of the previously estimated range for 2006 charges of \$10 million to \$15 million, which may be higher when plans are finalized.
-The restructuring actions, including the actions in the fourth quarter of 2005 and 2006, are expected to yield annualized pretax savings of \$80 million to \$90 million when completed.
+In the first six months of 2006, we continued our restructuring efforts resulting in a further headcount reduction of approximately 230 positions, as well as the impairment of certain assets; charges related to these actions totaled approximately \$13 million.
+These charges represent a portion of our current estimated range for 2006 pretax charges of \$18 million to \$22 million.
+The restructuring actions, including the actions in the fourth quarter of 2005 and those taken in 2006, are expected to yield annualized pretax savings of \$85 million to \$100 million when completed.
 We expect to reinvest some of the savings in future growth opportunities.
 We also have incurred transition costs related to these actions, and will incur additional transition costs throughout the year.

-In the first quarter of 2005, we recorded charges of approximately \$7 million related to the closure of our Gainesville, Georgia label converting plant, which was completed during the third quarter of 2005.
+In the first six months of 2005, we recorded restructuring charges of approximately \$5 million, primarily related to the closure of our Gainesville, Georgia label converting plant, and approximately \$4 million for asset impairments.